-- Enjoy a stroll through some fresh blooms while gathering items to create aromatic play dough fairy forests
+- Stroll through fresh blooms while gathering items to create aromatic playdough fairy forests.

-- Explore pattern, texture, and color in spring flowers with flower mandalas or a 3D flower suncatcher box
+- Explore patterns, texture, and color in spring flowers with flower mandalas or a 3D flower suncatcher box.

-- Pound your way to beautiful (colorful!) plant pigment discoveries with some hammered nature garden art
+- Pound your way to beautiful (colorful!) plant pigment discoveries with hammered nature garden art.

 GROWING VEGETABLES WITH KIDS

 Growing vegetables with kids is a great way to teach them about where our food comes from, explore sustainable practices, and instill a sense of accomplishment when their seeds grow into something they can eat.
 As a bonus, it can also boost their interest in eating vegetables…!

 - DIY upcycled toilet paper seedling pots and painted stone garden markers.